-- 2. Copy the hosts_to_named script to /usr/sbin and manually provide a link from /usr/bin. - 3.
+- 1. Make sure that Perl is installed on the system. - 2.
+Copy the hosts_to_named script to /usr/sbin and manually provide a link from /usr/bin. - 3.
 To convert the existing named.boot file to named.conf file, use the Perl script named-bootconf.pl available in /usr/bin. - 4.
 Create the new BIND configuration file named.conf.
 Do this in either of two ways: - If the configuration file named.boot already exists, create new config file as follows: